 - Lycopene extract or tomato extract is also used in cereal products, non-alcoholic beverages, food coloration of dairy products, etc.

-- Lycopene content in tomato varies between 70 mg/kg to 130 mg/kg.
+- Lycopene content in tomatoes varies between 70 mg/kg to 130 mg/kg.

 - Tomato extract is typically the ethyl acetate extract of ripe tomatoes with lycopene content varying between 150 mg/kg to 250 mg/kg.